No Products in the Cart

 4. Keep your feet as dry as possible

 Even with the best shoes, sloshing through puddles can lead to dangerously damp feet.
 Without an antibacterial agent, moisture that collects between your socks and your feet and between your toes can invite help unwanted bacteria to gather.
 When your feet do get wet, you need to dry them carefully and gently.
-When you do this, have a second check of your feet looking for "areas that are pale in colour, which could mean too much saturation," Shlonsky says.
+When you do this, have a second check of your feet looking for "areas that are pale in colour, which could mean too much saturation," Dr Shlonsky says.
 Remember to change out of wet shoes as soon as possible.

 5. Trim your nails